 DUTIES OF OFFICERS

 Section 1.
-The PRESIDENT shall preside at all business and social events and have supervision of the affairs of the Club “including signing checks in the absence of the Treasurer”.
-She shall be an ex-officio member of all committees except the Nominating Committee.
-It shall be her responsibility to appoint such committees as may be deemed necessary to the proper function of the Club with such appointments to be ratified by the Executive Board.
+The PRESIDENT shall preside at all business meetings and can supervise the affairs of the Club “including signing checks in the absence of the Treasurer”.
+It shall be her responsibility to recruit such committees as may be deemed necessary to the proper function of the Club with such appointments to be ratified by the Executive Board.

 Section 3.
 The SECRETARY shall record the minutes of each business meeting and shall keep an accurate and complete record of the proceedings in books provided for that purpose.
-The Secretary shall also conduct the general correspondence of the Club under the direction of the President.
+The Secretary shall also conduct the general correspondence of the Club.
 The Secretary shall keep an up-to-date copy of the Club’s Bylaws in the Minute Book and have same available at every club meeting for reference, as required.

 Section 4.
 The TREASURER shall serve as custodian of the Club funds.
 All income from money-making events shall be turned over to the Treasurer who is charged with keeping an accurate record of all income and disbursement to meet the Club’s financial obligations or donations.
 A report from the Treasurer shall be required in writing at each business meeting and the books shall be make available once a year for a official audit to be conducted on March 1st of each year and in the event the Treasurer changes, at the time the books are transferred to the new Treasurer.
 Both the monthly and yearly reports shall recapitulate the total income and disbursements with a full explanation of the source of such funds and the name of the function for which funds are expended.
 All funds of the Club shall be held in a non-interest-bearing account.
 Proposed expenditures less than $500.00 and not for regular supplies mut be brought to the Executive Board for approval.
 Proposed expenditures in excess of $500.00 which are not designated for regular supplies require a majority vote of the membership.
 At that same meeting, the President will ask for discussion on the proposal.
 If a motion is made and seconded, the members may note upon the motion at that time providing a quorum is present.